The Church of Jesus Christ of Latter-day Saints: Tithing and other donations

-Local leadership is not remunerated financially, and is expected to tithe as well.
-Missionaries, however, are not expected to pay tithing directly as their living expenses are paid from church funds.
+Local leadership is not paid, and is expected to tithe as well.
+Full-time missionaries, however, are not expected to pay tithing as they are usually paying to be a missionary.

 Missionary service

-All able LDS young men are expected to serve a two-year, full-time proselytizing mission.
+All able-bodied LDS young men are expected to serve a two-year, full-time proselytizing mission.
 Missionaries do not choose where they serve or the language in which they will proselytize, and are expected to fund their missions themselves or with the aid of their families.
-Prospective male missionaries must be at least 18 years old and no older than 25, not yet married, have completed secondary school, and meet certain criteria for physical fitness and spiritual worthiness.
-Missionary service is not compulsory, nor is it required for young men to retain their church membership.
+Prospective male missionaries must be between the ages of 18 and 25 and have completed secondary school.
+All proselytizing missionaries are organized geographically into administrative areas called missions.
+The efforts in each mission are directed by an older adult male mission president.
+As of July 2024, there are 450 missions of the LDS church.

-Unmarried women 19 years and older may also serve as missionaries, generally for a term of 18 months.
-However, the LDS Church emphasizes that women are not under the same expectation to serve as male members are, and may serve solely as a personal decision.
-There is no maximum age for missionary service for women.
+Although missionary service is expected for men, it is not compulsory and is not a requirement for retaining church membership.
+Unmarried women between the ages of 19 and 29 may also serve as missionaries, generally for a term of 18 months.
+Retired couples are also encouraged to serve missions, with terms ranging from six to 23 months.

-Retired couples are also encouraged to serve missions, and may serve 6-, 12-, 18-, or 23-month terms.
 Unlike younger missionaries, these senior missionaries may serve in non-proselytizing capacities such as humanitarian aid workers or family history specialists.
-Other men and women who desire to serve a mission, but may not be able to perform full-time service in another state or country due to health issues, may serve in a non-proselyting mission.
+Other men and women who wish to serve a mission but are unable to perform full-time service in another state or country due to health issues, may serve in a non-proselytizing mission.
 They might assist at Temple Square in Salt Lake City or aid in the seminary system in schools.

-All proselyting missionaries are organized geographically into administrative areas called missions.
-The efforts in each mission are directed by an older adult male mission president.
-As of July 2020, there were 407 missions of the church.

 Sabbath day observance

-Church members are expected to set aside Sundays as a day of "rest and worship."
+Church members are expected to set aside Sundays as a day of rest and worship.
 Typically, weekly worship meetings occur solely on Sundays.
 Shopping and recreation are discouraged on Sundays as well.